kurrik/twittergo/README.md

 twittergo
 =========
 This project implements a Go client library for the Twitter APIs.
+This library supports version 1.1 of Twitter's API.

 The goal of this project is to provide a thin veneer over my `oauth1a` library in order to simplify access to Twitter's APIs from Go.
 Where possible, I've